deployphp/docs/configuration.md

 ### http_user

-User of web server.
-If this parameter does not configured, deployer try to detect it from process list.
+User the web server runs as.
+If this parameter is not configured, deployer try to detect it from the process list.

 ### clear_paths